• Skip to primary navigation

 perfectly cooked ampalaya with egg in a clear bowl

-A: Soaking it in water for about 30 minutes to 1 hour will decrease the bitterness.
+Soaking it in salt water for about 30 minutes to 1 hour will decrease or remove the bitterness.

-Q: Can I slice ampalaya ahead and chill it before cooking?
+Can I slice the ampalaya ahead and chill it before cooking?

-If you like this recipe you will enjoy these as well:
+If you like this Filipino dish you will enjoy these as well:

 • Tofu Sisig